 In 1979, Kenneth started working on an income tax program on an IBM mainframe as a consultant for a computer company.
 While working on the tax program on the IBM from home via a teletype machine, by accident he found another program labeled "Adventure."
 It turned out to be a game called Colossal Cave Adventure (also known ADVENT), a text-only game generally considered the first computer adventure game.
 Will Crowther (b.
 1936) a programmer at the Massachusetts Institute of Technology (MIT), originally developed the Colossal Cave game in 1976 on the DEC PDP-10 mainframe.
 In 1977, Don Woods (b.
 1954), a programmer at Stanford, enhanced the game.

-Kenneth showed Colossal Cave to Roberta and she began playing it on the teletype in family's home.
+Kenneth showed Colossal Cave to Roberta and she began playing it on the teletype in their home.
 She was hooked and could not stop playing the game.
 She later recalled:

 "I just couldn't stop.
 It was compulsive.
 I started playing it and kept playing.
 I had a baby at the time, Chris was eight months old; I totally ignored him.
 I didn't want to be bothered.
 I didn't want to stop and make dinner" (Levy, 238).